Using Anomaly Detection to Detect Poisoning Attacks in Federated Learning Applications: Background and Related Work

 \subsection{Existing defense mechanisms}

-In order to address the above-mentioned attacks, many defense methods have been proposed.
-Hu et al.~\cite{Hu2022byzantine} conducted a survey of the state-of-the-art defensive methods against byzantine attacks in FL.
+To address the above-mentioned attacks, many defense methods have been proposed.
+Hu et al.~\cite{Hu2022byzantine} surveyed the state-of-the-art defensive methods against byzantine attacks in FL.
 They show that byzantine attacks by malicious clients can significantly reduce the accuracy of the global model.
-Moreover, their results show that existing defense solutions cannot fully be protecting FL against such attacks.
+Moreover, their results show that existing defense solutions cannot fully protect FL against such attacks.
 In \cite{Xia2023} Xia et al.\ summarized poisoning attacks and defense strategies according to their methods and targets.
 In this section, we discuss some of the existing SOTA defense mechanisms below.